Lawsuit accuses IBM of hiding China risks amid NSA spy scandal

 While quarterly profit rose 6 percent, revenue dropped 4 percent and fell well below analyst forecasts.

-IBM shares fell 6.4 percent on Oct.
-17, wiping out $12.9 billion of the Armonk, New York-based company’s market value.

-The lawsuit names IBM, Chief Executive Virginia Rometty and Chief Financial Officer Mark Loughridge as defendants, and says they should be held liable for the company’s failure to reveal the risks of its lobbying and its NSA ties sooner.
+The lawsuit names IBM, Chief Executive Virginia Rometty and Chief Financial Officer Mark Loughridge as defendants, and says they should be held liable for the company’s failure to reveal sooner the risks of its lobbying and its NSA ties.

-IBM spokesman Doug Shelton did not immediately respond to requests for comment.
+“These allegations are ludicrous and irresponsible and IBM will vigorously defend itself in court,” IBM spokesman Doug Shelton said in an e-mail.

-The Louisiana fund is represented by Bernstein, Litowitz, Berger & Grossmann, a prominent class-action specialist.
-It seeks class-action status on behalf of shareholders from June 25 to Oct.
-16, 2013, and damages for shareholder losses.
+The Louisiana fund is represented by Bernstein, Litowitz, Berger & Grossmann, a prominent class-action specialist law firm.
+It seeks class-action status on behalf of shareholders from June 25 to October 16, 2013, and damages for shareholder losses.

 The case is Louisiana Sheriffs’ Pension & Relief Fund v.
 International Business Machines Corp et al, U.S. District Court, Southern District of New York, No. 13-08818.